mnylc/mnylc.github.io/pages/services/resource-sharing.md

 * [Submit a claim for a lost item](https://docs.google.com/forms/d/e/1FAIpQLSccaa0esq4won1z4sVGBaW6lMO-QQal1dNd7DvHn7jOazXWFw/viewform?usp=sf_link)

-## Referral Cards
+## Referral System
-The METRO Referral Card system makes it easier for students and researchers to locate materials or research onsite at METRO member libraries.
+The METRO Referral system makes it easier for students and researchers to locate materials or research onsite at METRO member libraries.

-### Overview
-Yellow Cards allow patrons to search for a specific book or any other item at a METRO member library.
-Blue cards allow users to search across entire subject areas at METRO member libraries.
-Both METRO cards are available at [participating member libraries.]({{ "https://metro.org/members/" | prepend: site.baseurl }}) Please contact Mark Parson at [mparson@metro.org](mailto:mparson@metro.org), or (212) 228-2320 ext 7121 for more information.

-### How to Use Yellow Cards
-The Yellow Card gives library users access to individual titles from other METRO member libraries.

-To participate in this program, library users must:
+Patrons are able to search for a specific book, item, or across subject areas.
+To participate in this service, library users should:

-  1. Verify that the desired title is not available in your library or in the public library system
+  1. Verify that the desired title or collection is not available in your library or in the public library system
+  2. Confirm in the [METRO Member Directory]({{ "https://airtable.com/embed/shrQgPlvIJuPzL6mB/tblKD2tRsAUgrsIjp?blocks=hide" | prepend: site.baseurl }}) that the library you are a member of is a METRO Referrals program participant
+  3. If you wish to research or study across a subject area, locate a host library that has a strong collection in your subject area
-  2. Identify a library that has the title available using OCLC, WorldCat, Docline, or related resources
+  4. Identify a library that has the title or collection available using OCLC, WorldCat, Docline, or related resources
-  3. Check the library's listing in the [METRO Member Directory]({{ "https://metro.org/members/" | prepend: site.baseurl }}).
+  5. Visit your member library and they will fill out the referral form and submit to the host library
-  (Remember: access restrictions may apply)
+  6. Remember: access restrictions may apply
-  4. Call or email the holding library to verify that the title is available and to confirm any access restrictions
-  5. Fill out the card completely, including the source of verification

-The host library must determine the period during which a patron may have access to the item.
-Yellow Cards do not give users unlimited access to another library's collections and does not guarantee that materials will be available at a given time.
-In most cases, access is limited to the specific item indicated on the Yellow Card.
+The host library will determine the period and length of time a patron may have access to an item or collection.
+This service does not give users unlimited access to a library's materials and does not guarantee they will be available at a given time.
+In most cases, access is limited to the specific item or subject.

-Instructions to the Host Library: Before facilitating access to a title for a patron through the Yellow Card Program, a contact at the host library should confirm the card information and collect the card from the user.
-The host library should submit all cards received to METRO at the end of each month.

-### How to Use Blue Cards
-Blue Cards provide patrons with access to collections at participating host libraries.
-To access this program, users must:

-1. Verify that a host library has a strong collection in your subject area
-2. Confirm in the [METRO Member Directory]({{ "https://metro.org/members/" | prepend: site.baseurl }}) that the library is a Blue Card program participant
-3. Contact the host library to confirm any restrictions on access to collections
-4. The host library determines the length of time that a user may have access to a collection.

-Blue Cards do not give users unlimited access to another library's collections and does not guarantee that materials will be available at a given time.
-In most cases, access is limited to materials indicated on the Blue Card.

-Instructions to the Host Library: Before facilitating access to a title for a patron through the Blue Card Program, a contact at the host library should confirm the card information and collect the card from the user.
-The host library should submit all cards received to METRO at the end of each month.

 ## Delivery Service
 METRO maintains next-day, Mon-Fri delivery service among our member libraries.
 Delivery service ensures that our members can count on efficient access to items from collections throughout METRO's service area.
 METRO Delivery is a free membership benefit with the